Passwords are currently the most popular authentication method in

 We can also have Rainbow tables.
 Instead of using words it directly employs hashes.
 So, the time required for computing the hash is saved, but this technique needs large storage space (although powerful compression schemes have been reported) and, besides, if you have to create the table, well, that’s a lot of time.
 Websites like RainbowCrack can help with some of those files.

-increasing significantly the speed to complete an attack.
+parallel calculations, increasing significantly the speed to complete an

 Fluid Attacks we’re interested in

-"we know that information security is more than just focusing on software and
+We know that information security is more than just focusing on software and IT infrastructure: it is about how we behave.

 Hence, consider the following recommendations: